-We have audited the accompanying consolidated balance sheets of General Employment Enterprises, Inc. and subsidiary as of September 30, 2005 and 2004 and the related consolidated statements of operations, shareholders' equity, and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of General Employment Enterprises, Inc. and subsidiary as of September 30, 2006 and 2005 and the related consolidated statements of income, shareholders' equity, and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.